Traumflug/simulavr/doc/build.rst

 - gcc (version known to work with 4.4.3, ubuntu 10.04)
 - avr-gcc, avr-binutils, avr-libc (works with 4.3.4, 2.20, 1.6.7, ubuntu 10.04) for creating
   avr programs for examples
-- tcl and tk, needed, if you want to create tcl interface
+- tcl and tk, needed, if you want to create tcl interface, at least version 8.2 (known to work with 8.5)
+- if you want to run tcl examples, then sometimes you need to Itcl package, which has to be compatible with tcl / tk version!
 - python (version >= 2.4.0, known to work with 2.6.5, ubuntu 10.04), needed if you want to create python interface, run examples and/or ``make check``, **attention:** not python 3.x, see below!
+- if you want to configure and run google test cases in regression test, then you need google test library as source / header files, installed in a available directory.
+You need at least version 1.6.0.

 **Attention:**